Insights

 Freemium

 • Moz Local – Receive a free listing score on how you are performing online.
 Moz local offers a tiered system based on your business needs.
-With this paid service, you can manage multiple local listings, schedule google posts, and monitor reviews from single dashboard.
+With this paid service, you can manage multiple local listings, schedule google posts, and monitor reviews from a single dashboard.

 • Whitespark – offers local citation services that can help you identify new opportunities on where to list your business across the internet.